Paahn/ngulator/README.md

 The ngulator is a calculator made to specifically perform calculations between 2 single-digit integer numbers.
+Any other calculation attempt will result in error.

 To operate the calculator, select the numbers and operator, and hit the '='.
 Please select the 'clear' button after every calculation is completed, to perform another calculation.
----

 ## Development server